xwu/NumericAnnex/README.md

 No free functions are declared in this library unless they overload existing ones in the Swift standard library.
 Instead, functions such as `cbrt(_:)` and `tan(_:)` are provided as static members.
 This avoids collisions with C standard library functions that you may wish to use.
-It also promotes clarity at the use site that can be invaluable, for example, when the result of a complex operation differs from that of its real counterpart (`Complex128.cbrt(-8) != -2`).
-If the type of an expression can be unambiguously inferred, you can use a terser notation, if desired (`_ = 2.5 + .cbrt(3)`).
+It also promotes clarity at the call site when the result of a complex operation differs from that of its real counterpart (e.g., `Complex128.cbrt(-8) != -2`).

 ## Future Directions